yoanmalie/d8-theming-guide/README.md

 	name: Awesome Theme

 Fairly simple.
-This is the name of your theme.
+This is the name of the theme.
 It's the name that also appears on the *Appearance* page, where you can activate your theme.

 	description: 'An awesome D8 theme.'

 A theme description.
 This description is also displayed on the *Appearance* page.
-For the core themes, this package is of course `core`.

 	package: Custom

 The package in which your theme lives.
+For the core themes, this package is of course `core`.

 	type: theme

-Since the `info.yml` files are used for besides themes also used for modules and profiles, this line lets Drupal know what it's dealing with.
+Since the `info.yml` files are used for besides themes also used for modules and profiles, this line lets Drupal know if it's a theme, module or a profile.

 	version: 1.0